shoeffner/mthesis/src/gaze_library.md

 The pipeline step order as well as each individual pipeline step can be configured using various options.
 This is useful as for example the different implementations of @Timm2011 can be exchanged without recompiling Gaze by just changing the configuration file.
-The default pipeline configuration can again be found inside the `gaze.default.yaml` (@cl:gazedefpipeline).
+The default pipeline configuration can be found inside the `gaze.default.yaml` as well, it is shown in @cl:gazedefpipeline.

 ```{ .yaml file=assets/gaze/gaze.default.yaml label=cl:gazedefpipeline caption="The default pipeline configuration block for Gaze." .stripcomments lines=61-200 }
 ```